StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

    ALTER TABLE details DISTRIBUTED BY RANDOM BUCKETS 10;
    ```

 - Modify the key for hash bucketing, and change the number of buckets to 10 from being automatically set by StarRocks.
+The key used for hashing bucketing is modified to `user_id, event_time` from the original `event_time, event_type`.
+The number of buckets is modified to 10 from automatically set by StarRocks.

   ```SQL
   ALTER TABLE details DISTRIBUTED BY HASH(user_id, event_time) BUCKETS 10;